CodeforNepal/codefornepal.github.io/_posts/2021-04-11-datacamp-experience.md

 Finally, let me share that when I finished my first-course introduction to python I was very proud of myself.
 After all, I managed to accomplish a significant step towards eventually becoming a data expert.
 I realized that becoming data fluent would require more time and dedication.
 I look forward to completing more courses, tracks, and projects that DataCamp has to offer.

 This may be the fact that all our fellows at DataCamp have a positive experience with different courses like python, R, SQL, and Machine learning.
 In the era of the COVID-19 pandemic, as a high school student, I realized it is necessary to reinforce the various learning Opportunities that prioritizes strengthening my data skills and DataCamp was the best platform for it.

+In the coming weeks, I will share how others in our community are using DataCamp.
+In the meantime, I would be curious to hear about your experience in coding.
+Please share your experiences or thoughts in the comment section below.